overleaf/overleaf/services/clsi/README.md

 The CLSI can be installed and set up as part of the entire [Overleaf stack](https://github.com/overleaf/overleaf) (complete with front end editor and document storage), or it can be run as a standalone service.
 To run is as a standalone service, first checkout this repository:

     $ git clone git@github.com:overleaf/clsi.git

 Then install the require npm modules:

     $ npm install

+Then build the Docker image:

+    $ docker build . -t overleaf/clsi

+Then pull the TeXLive image:

+    $ docker pull texlive/texlive

-Then compile the coffee script source files:
+Then start the Docker container:

-    $ grunt install

-Finally, (after configuring your local database - see the Config section), run the CLSI service:

-    $ grunt run
+    $ docker run --rm \
+        -p 127.0.0.1:3013:3013 \
+        -e LISTEN_ADDRESS=0.0.0.0 \
+        -e DOCKER_RUNNER=true \
+        -e TEXLIVE_IMAGE=texlive/texlive \
+        -e TEXLIVE_IMAGE_USER=root \
+        -e COMPILES_HOST_DIR="$PWD/compiles" \
+        -v "$PWD/compiles:/app/compiles" \
+        -v "$PWD/cache:/app/cache" \
+        -v /var/run/docker.sock:/var/run/docker.sock \
+        overleaf/clsi

+Note: if you're running the CLSI in macOS you may need to use `-v /var/run/docker.sock.raw:/var/run/docker.sock` instead.

-The CLSI should then be running at http://localhost:3013.
+The CLSI should then be running at <http://localhost:3013>

 Config
 ------

-You will need to set up a database in mysql to use with the CLSI, and then fill in the database name, username and password in the config file at `config/settings.development.coffee`.
+The CLSI will use a SQLite database by default, but you can optionally set up a MySQL database and then fill in the database name, username and password in the config file at `config/settings.development.coffee`.

 API
 ---